White sand and turquoise water at Leeward Beach on Providenciales

 Aerial view of Leeward Beach at Stubb’s Point and Pelican Beach.

-The Leeward channel area is typically quite active during the day.
+The Leeward channel is typically quite active during the day.
 Tour boats are constantly cruising back and forth, wakeboarding and tubing take place between the small islands, and kayak and stand-up paddleboard eco-tours make their way through the shallows.

-When there’s a bit of ocean swell, the ocean water in the area becomes a brilliant neon turquoise, especially off the north of Emerald Point and Leeward Going Through areas.
+When there’s a bit of ocean swell, the ocean water in the area becomes a brilliant neon turquoise, especially off the north of the Emerald Point and Leeward Going Through areas.
 The color is truly breathtaking, and few people believe that the photos of Leeward Beach are real until they experience the coast for themselves.

 Calm ocean water at Leeward Beach on Providenciales